These design principles provide some simple heuristics about how you should plan and assess your Android Wear app design.

 Try this: Time a typical use of your Wear app.
 If using it takes more than 5 seconds, you should think about making your app more focused.
 Also try using your app while you’re having a conversation, and see how it affects your train of thought and eye contact.

-When you swipe through photos on your phone you’re using a large area of the display, and you don’t have to be precise at all.
+When you swipe through photos on your phone, you’re using a large area of the display and precision isn't required.
 That’s the best kind of interaction for a wearable device.
 Your users are going to use your app in all sorts of situations, the least frequent one might actually be sitting down at their desk.

 Try this: Use your app in various everyday situations, such as walking, eating, talking to people, or ordering coffee.
 If you have to slow down while walking or stop the conversation to be precise, you should consider how your gestures could be bigger.